 - 1. Seminar leaders are not supervisors.
 The primary supervisor is the identified professional at the practicum site.
 The seminar leader works as a consultant.
 A seminar leader will assist students with case conceptualization, ethical, developmental, and diversity issues, as well as providing guidance in theoretical understanding. - 2.
 Each seminar leader must develop a syllabus for the course.
 The minimum requirements will be provided by the Director of Counseling Training.
 Seminar leaders should forward a copy of the syllabus for each specific seminar class to the Director of Counseling Training. - 3.
-Conduct a weekly one (1) hour seminar. - 4.
+Conduct a monthly three and a half (3 1/2) hour seminar, or a one hour weekly seminar. - 4.
 Each seminar leader should be utilizing the textbook and other materials, as a guide to the seminar discussion topics. - 5.
 Provide consultation for the students enrolled in the seminar. - 6.
-Provide feedback on case conceptualization, developmental, ethical, diversity, and other professional issues. - 7.
+Provide instruction and feedback on case conceptualization, developmental, ethical, diversity, and other professional issues. - 7.
 Listen to audio tapes and provide feedback on technique, listening skills, and theoretical orientation. - 8.
 If there are concerns with the student or the site, the seminar leader should contact the Director of Counseling Training, as soon as possible. - 9.
-Evaluate each student's competency via the MA Counseling Psychology Competency Examination (MACCE), at the conclusion of the entire practicum.
-Make recommendations to the Student Professional Development Committee if needed.
+Coach students in preparing for the MA Counseling Psychology Competency Examination (MACPCE), throughout the entire practicum.
+Seminar leaders may also participate as Faculty Evaluators for the MACPCE.